Superconductivity-enhanced spin pumping: Role of Andreev resonances

 {\it Spin-resolved ABS}.---We will determine the subgap spin-resolved ABSs by studying the resonant conditions for the spin transport in an $\text{N}_\text{r}|\text{S}|\text{N}|\text{FI}$ hybrid structure.
 In order to establish the pumped spin current in the presence of superconducting and dynamic ferromagnetic orders, we solve a time-dependent scattering problem \cite{sk,SM}, which accounts for the relevant processes such as Andreev reflection (AR), ABS, and a dynamic triplet-paring generation.
 For subgap energies, the full scattering matrix develops peak structures marking resonant bound states \cite{Walton} (ABSs), which result in highly transmitting subgap transport channels for the spin flow.
+While we identify the Andreev resonances in the ballistic regime, we do not expect their perturbation by a weak disorder to significantly modify the spectroscopic aspects of spin pumping (which should be governed by the underlying dynamic mixing between the superconducting singlet and triplet components).
+To capture the essential effect of interfacial scattering on the spin-pumping enhancement, we will consider an interface disorder at $x=d_S$.

-We proceed with establishing notations and key features of the scattering that is used throughout this Letter.
-The incident QPs from the reservoir onto the $\text{N}_{\text{r}}|\text{S}$ interface can either transmit across the S or retroreflect as the quasiholes back into the reservoir, a process known as AR.
-For a QP with energy $\varepsilon$ the AR amplitude is given by
+We proceed with establishing notations and key features of the scattering.
+The incident QPs from the reservoir onto the $\text{N}_{\text{r}}|\text{S}$ interface can either transmit across the S or reflect as holes back into the reservoir, a process known as AR.
+The AR amplitude for an incident QP with energy $\varepsilon$ is given by